hbz/lobid-blog/_posts/2019-09-30-openrefine-examples.md

 We perform these steps for both the `DateOfBirth` and `DateOfDeath` columns.

-Before we reconcile again, passing the modified dates as additional properties, let's clear the previous reconciliation data and the reconciliation facets:
+Before we reconcile again, passing the modified dates as additional properties, we `Remove All` facets and `Clear reconciliation data`:

 ![persons-08-clear](/images/2019-09-30-openrefine-examples/persons-08-clear.png)